Accessing mental health services with type 1 diabetes

-Living with type 1 diabetes can often mean we emphasise our physical health at the expense of many other aspects of our well-being – including our mental health.
+Living with type 1 diabetes can often mean we emphasise our physical health at the expense of many other aspects of our wellbeing – including our mental health.
 The truth is, we shouldn’t overlook the emotional, social and psychological ties Type 1 diabetes and mental health have to each other.

 Diabetes can make life feel frustrating and unforgiving.
 It’s a sensitive creature which can be affected by stress, exercise, illness, excitement, travel, work and routine changes, hormones, our age, food and drink, insulin type/dose/site, or even for no reason at all.

 So, when the going gets tough it’s important to know support is available for mental health issues, and to know where and how to access that support.

 In any case, this person should be someone you trust and is available to see you regularly – for example your general practitioner (GP), diabetes educator or a community mental health worker.

-If you are privately insured you may also be covered for part of the cost, however you might need to check this with your fund!
+If you are privately insured you may also be covered for part of the cost, however you should check this with your fund.